 The sector risk classification for Government Contractor is Very High, reflecting the reality that government contractors hold sensitive federal data and are subject to both federal oversight and state law, creating layered compliance obligations that must be managed in parallel.
 Federal AI guidance plus state laws create complex compliance landscape.
 FAR AI provisions apply.
 In Maryland, businesses that process federal contract data, personnel records, security assessments, and performance metrics through automated decision systems face the greatest exposure.
 The law's scope, however, typically captures a broad range of operators — not just large incumbents — so smaller government contractor businesses should not assume they are below the regulatory threshold.

 The most effective starting point for government contractor businesses in Maryland is an AI inventory: a documented list of every AI system in use, the decisions it influences, and whether those decisions affect individuals in ways the law covers.
 From there, companies typically need written disclosure notices, a designated internal owner for AI compliance, and a regular review cadence to track the technology and regulatory landscape as both continue to evolve.
 Disclosure and documentation requirements are often achievable in a matter of weeks; technical controls around bias testing and impact assessment require longer runway.
-Given Maryland's deadline of October 1, 2026, the time to begin is now.
+Given Maryland's deadline of N/A, the time to begin is now.

 Maryland Government Contractor deep dive